 WHAT DO ORGANIZATIONS HAVE TO DO IN PRACTICE?

-- Take more proactive approach towards management of personal data
+- Take proactive approach towards management of personal data

-- Ascertain how and where the data are retained
+- Understand what data their business processes as well as how and where the data is retained

-- Include data protection considerations in the core of their business activities
+- Take data protection into consideration in the business activities

-- Implement appropriate protection measures taking into account the risk level the processing may cause for individuals etc.
+- Ensure appropriate protection measures taking into account the risk level the processing may cause for individuals etc